 To learn more about who called Scaliger what and when, check out my article on the fathers of chronology.

 The prominent scholar E. J. Bickerman made note in 1968 that there was “no adequate, full-scale treatment of ancient chronology”.[15, p.96] As of writing this sentence, it is 2021, some 53 years later from when the copy that I have of Bickerman’s book was published.
-I think that while chronological studies have developed over the past half century, Bickerman’s quote still stands true.
-One of Ctruth’s goals is to spearhead or assist with establishing an ideal analysis and presentation of chronology.
+I think that chronological studies have developed over the past half century, but also that Bickerman’s quote still stands true.

 The most interesting chronological debate which I currently don’t think is fully settled yet is that debate surrounding Fomenko’s New Chronology.
 The idea set forth there is that human civilization is only about 1200 years old, which stands in stark contrast to what the majority of historians and relevant scientists believe.
 It is some 50 years in the making and I have quite a bit of content on it here.